 The Applicant has been in contact with WDFW regarding this Project, including via a virtual conference on March 8, 2021 during which the Applicant introduced the Project to WDFW and described planned wildlife, habitat, and rare plant surveys.
 At the meeting, WDFW concurred with the proposed survey timing and approach, and gave a verbal description of wildlife resources that may occur in the Project vicinity.
 The input from WDFW provided during this meeting was used to inform the biological background review and field surveys conducted for the Project.
 The Applicant additionally met with WDFW on February 16, 2022, to present survey results and solicit input on the Project.
-Following submittal of the ASC to EFSEC, the Applicant met with EFSEC and WDFW on August 18, 2022 to discuss survey findings and the proposed Draft Habitat Management Plan.
-The input provided from WDFW during these meetings was used to inform the updated Part 4 analysis and Draft Habitat Mitigation Plan (Attachment M).
+The input provided from WDFW during this meeting was used to inform the Part 4 analysis and Draft Habitat Mitigation Plan (Attachment M).